youzhe0305/NYCU-VRDL/HW1/README.md

-# Image Classification with ResNet152 and GeM Pooling
+# NYCU VRDL 2026 HW1 - Image Classification with ResNet

+* Student ID: 112550069
+* Name: You Zhe, Xie

 100-class image classification using a fully fine-tuned ResNet152 backbone.
 Built for the Visual Recognition HW1 competition.